grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 ### Use external Secret

-Prepare a `Secret` object where the configuration is base64 encoded and placed under the `mimir.yaml` data key.
+Prepare a `Secret` object where the configuration is base64-encoded and placed under the `mimir.yaml` data key.

 ```yaml
 apiVersion: v1